PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 artifacts before source changes, use only short sequential zero-SWAP models, record any problem before correction, commit and push coherent units, and do not create a pull request.

+## Dynamic Reshape resolution extraction: pre-change record

+The next central shape-family helper was `_resolve_dynamic_reshape_shapes` together with `_resolve_reshape_new_shape_from_static_input`.
+The implementation occupied roughly 430 lowerer lines and combined selection, ONNX template precedence, zero-copy semantics, static element-count inference, final-stage runtime `-1` preference, shape-constant mutation, and output metadata updates.
+It already supported optional indexed Reshape dispatch and made no topology changes, so the safe checkpoint scope was a mechanical module extraction with no semantic rewrite.

+IAT-LLIE and OSNet were first instrumented at all five production invocations.
+Both exited 0 in 2.187 and 2.771 seconds with SWAP zero, but all ten counts were zero.
+A shortest-likely-owner search then started with Tier 3 `rf-detr-nano.onnx` and stopped immediately: the model exited 0 in 11.573 seconds with SWAP zero and recorded resolver counts `0, 0, 0, 0, 3`.
+Thus only the absolute-final call with runtime-inferable ONNX raw-shape preference owns three current production rewrites.

+The fixed RF-DETR pre-extraction artifacts are:

+- float32:
+  `fda7d97eaad2b19ee2ac31411099067e78b747515952b7c65ba52a0f1454f1fb`;
+- float16:
+  `a80051b2d6bb871ee871f0d1528e1ea7c8d4e7f6ecbfc16daec4fa78d696fd1f`;
+- correspondence:
+  `262235cec5a8df73ff2afd7f1eb28678cc7312f4a19dd09d278fd8db77cbdec4`.

+No conversion problem prompted this extraction.
+The recorded maintenance problem was that the entire decision tree remained central lowerer context, including its nested sanitizer and static helper, despite being a cohesive metadata-only pass.
+Mutation is intentionally direct and non-transactional, but each Reshape is independent, the traversal is single-pass, and existing fixtures already cover malformed and unresolvable no-ops.
+Preserve every branch, mutation order, counter, optional-index behavior, and private wrapper while moving the owner; do not narrow or reinterpret shape semantics in this checkpoint.

+## Dynamic Reshape resolution extraction: completed state

+`passes/dynamic_reshape_resolution.py` now owns the complete static helper and resolver. `lower_from_onnx2tf.py` keeps thin wrappers for both historical private names, so existing imports, positional arguments, optional `graph_index`, and all four call sites remain compatible.
+Shared convergence paths still reuse their existing index; standalone early and absolute-final calls retain the original operator-list traversal.
+No graph, layout, lineage, cleanup, counter, or artifact ordering was changed.

+The focused gate covers runtime high-rank `-1`, indexed traversal without a full operator iteration, zero-copy dimensions, empty `newShape`, static and dynamic ONNX raw templates, `allowZero`, stale shape constants, window partition/reverse interactions, shape convergence, final convergence, and direct module/wrapper equivalence.
+It passes:

+- dynamic Reshape, window, convergence, existing direct, and architecture
+  selection: `130 passed, 951 deselected in 3.00s`;
+- complete flatbuffer-direct architecture contract:
+  `216 passed in 41.98s`;
+- TensorFlow-import-blocked explicit direct, default direct, and direct `-cotof`: `3 passed in 4.37s`;
+- scoped Ruff, syntax compilation, and `git diff --check`: pass.
+Whole-file lowerer Ruff retains the same ten inherited F841 findings as the parent and introduces no new finding.

+The post-extraction RF-DETR conversion exited 0 in 11.034 seconds with SWAP zero, reproduced counts `0, 0, 0, 0, 3`, and reproduced all three fixed artifacts byte-for-byte.
+Because the executable TFLite files are identical, no duplicate real-model inference run was added.
+IAT-LLIE and OSNet were not repeated after establishing zero ownership; their wrapper behavior is covered by the direct equivalence and existing fixtures.

+This checkpoint changes the new resolver module, the lowerer wrappers, dynamic Reshape and architecture tests, the architecture document, and this handoff.
+It changes no public API, CLI, dependency, artifact, optional TensorFlow boundary, managed profile, exclusion, or ONNX model.
+No failure or regression is known.
+After synchronization, inspect the next unmodularized production helper and repeat the evidence-first process; commit and push only, with no pull request.